-When measuring an employee’s performance against an objective, this employee appraisal form allows you to set out if:
+When measuring an employee’s performance against an objective, this Employee Appraisal Form allows you to set out whether:

 the objective has been achieved

-the objective is on track to being met
+the employee is on track to meet the objective, or

-the employee is underperforming in meeting the objective
+the employee is underperforming in terms of meeting the objective

 Where relevant (eg if the employee is underperforming), a reason for the progress towards the objective should be provided, taking into account any factors influencing the employee’s progress (eg technical errors).